mrcepid-rap/mrcepid-buildgrms/Readme.md

       1. Use k-means clustering on the first 4 PCs to define broader groupings
       2. Use self-reported ethnicity to 'confirm' these findings and exclude individuals that do not fit into one of European, South Asian, or African groupings.
 Individuals that do not fit are given a value of 'NA' and are mostly individuals that report mixed background.
-See our [QC guidance](https://github.com/mrcepid-rap/QC_workflow) for more information on ancestry definitions and data processing .
-3. Write a file of individuals with our new european definition with the following **space-delimited** format.
+3. Write a file of individuals with the definition defined above in the following **space-delimited** format.
 Case of the labels does not affect downstream processing:

 ```text